tusharagg1/chest-x-ray-ai/docs/Presentations/EXPO/README.md

 # EXPO Poster

 The folders for this folder are as follows:
-`Poster` - PDF file for the project poster used in the McMaster Capstone EXPO.
+`EXPO Poster.pdf` - This file contains the project poster used in the McMaster Capstone EXPO.